ExeterCodeClub/Support/codeclubcontract.md

   * What is expected of them in and between the lessons.
   * Emphasise on the frame of mind they should have to learn how to code.
   * **Use of notebooks and reference material is highly encouraged!**
-2. Frame the topic of the lesson every time they start.
+2. Frame the topic of the session every time they start.
 3. **Time before or after lesson to discuss personal interests and projects.**
 4. **Projects at Code Club**:
   * Extended focus on a project (keeping notes, and limiting distraction)
-  * 'Permission' to write rubbish code.
+  * Permission to write 'rubbish' code.
   * Project planning and code planning - Project Outline/Pseudo.
   * List project deadlines - Christmas, March, Summer.
 5. Student statement to explain summary of Code Club outline.
 6. Parent statement to explain summary of Code Club outline.

-# Outline Document Draft
-**(the bullet points are to be expanded into sentences that will give useful information to the kids as well as their parents)**

 ## What you can expect at code club
-- Learn the basics of programming through completing fun challenges
+- To learn the basics of programming through making games in scratch and programming projects in python
+- To share what you create with others
-- *Types of challenge*
+-
-- *How many challenges we have for them to complete*
-- *Reassurance about working speed and not completing a challenge*
-- Inspire them to 'cheat' and get ahead by looking at the [online material](https://github.com/ExeterCodeClub/Worksheets)
+- To get ahead by looking at the [online material](https://github.com/ExeterCodeClub/Worksheets) at https://github.com/ExeterCodeClub/Worksheets

 ## What we expect from you at code club
 - To learn by doing, whether you get it right or wrong
 - To have fun *without* disrupting others
-- To share your personal additions with others who complete the challenge
 - Simon's [Code of Conduct](https://docs.google.com/document/d/1N07gd9HJMRLSLMG--IsvKt9pNs4WorsvqDZArR7AsbQ/edit)

-# Some tips they might find helpful, and maybe inspire a bit of confidence
-I'm not sure how to present these.

-## If coding seems too hard for you
-- Maybe you are not breaking down the problem far enough
-- Maybe you are afraid of making a mistake and being seen as 'dumb'
-- Maybe you don't understand the problem well enough to solve it

-## The programmer mindset
+## TIPS
-- Don't be afraid of doing the obvious first, a better method may come later
+- Ask adults and friends who are good at coding to help you
-- Plan your code ahead of time (or read through the problem sheet once before beginning)
+- Read through the task sheet once so that you understand it
-- Learn to break problem tasks down into easy steps
-    - If the step is too hard break it down further
-    - If that step is too hard, ask someone else (teacher or search engine)
-- You will forget things, take notes in a small notebook to jog your memory
-- You have permission to be curious and learn anything
-- Don't be afraid to write 'bad' code, just write however you like what matters is that it works.
+- Don't be afraid to get it wrong
-- If you want to know more about programming, look at what others have done
+- If you want to know more about coding, look at what others have made
-- Try searching the web, things like "how to become a programmer", quora will have good answers
+- Try using google to nsearch things like "how to learn programming" and "how to become a programmer"
-- The internet has almost unlimited free resources to learn from